 All courses required for the Spanish major are taught in Spanish.
 Courses numbered below Spanish 200 do not count for the major.
-Professional Education Courses offered by other departments are taught in English.
+Professional Education courses offered by other departments are taught in English.

+outer departments are taught in Eng.

 Required Spanish (27 crs.)

-SPN202 Intermediate Spanish
+SPN202 Intermediate Spanish 3 crs.

-Conversation 3 crs.
+Conversation

-SPN204 Ideas & Cultures from the
+SPN204 Ideas and Cultures from 3 crs.

-Spanish-Speaking World 3 crs.
+the Spanish-Speaking World

-SPN260 Introduction to Literary Studies 3 crs.
+SPN260 Introduction to Literary 3 crs.

+Studies

-SPN302 Advanced Spanish Conversation 3 crs.
+SPN302 Advanced Spanish 3 crs.

+Conversation

 SPN309 Spanish Phonetics 3 crs.

 SPN312 Spanish Grammar 3 crs.

-SPN313 Advanced Composition &
+SPN313 Advanced Composition 3 crs.

-Stylistics 3 crs.
+and Stylistics

-SPN360 Masterpieces of Spanish
+SPN360 Masterpieces of Spanish 3 crs.

-Literature 3 crs.
+Literature

-SPN361 Masterpieces of Spanish
+SPN361 Masterpieces of Spanish 3 crs.

-American Literature 3 crs.

-Spanish Electives (9 crs.)
+American Literature Spanish Electives (9 crs.)

-Three Spanish courses.
-At lease one of the three at the 300 level or above; at least one of the three at the 400 level.
+Three Spanish courses: at lease one of the three at the 300 level or above; at least one of the three at the 400 level.

-Spanish majors and minors are strongly urged to take history, political science and geography courses that deal with Spanish-speaking countries.
+Spanish majors and minors are strongly urged to take history, political science, and geography courses that deal with Spanishspeaking countries.

-Required Professional Education Courses (if planning to teach Spanish) (33 crs.)
+Required Professional Education

+Courses (if planning to teach

+Spanish) (33 crs.)

 TCH205 The American School 3 crs.

 TCH250 Elements of Instruction 3 crs.

 TCH310 Educational Psychology 3 crs.

-EEC411 Introduction to Exceptionality 3 crs.
+EEC411 Introduction to 3 crs.

+Exceptionality

 or

-PSY355 Psychology of the Exceptional
+PSY355 Psychology of the 3 crs.

-Child 3 crs.
+Exceptional Child

-EDU426 Teaching of Foreign Language 3 crs.
+EDU426 Teaching of Foreign 3 crs.
+Language

-EDU495 Student Teaching &
+EDU495 Student Teaching and 15 crs.
+Professional Practicum

-Professional Practicum 15 crs.

-Other requirements for teacher certification are available from the Department of Modern Languages.
+\Other requirements for teacher certification are available from the Department of Modern Languages.